-Commissioners, as well as the governing bodies of other taxing entities which assess a mill levy in the Plan Area.
+More than 30 days prior to the public hearing, this Plan, and a report describing any impacts resulting from new investment in the Area, was submitted to the Douglas County Board of Commissioners, as well as the governing bodies of other taxing entities5 which assess a mill levy in the Plan Area.
 Representatives of the Authority and taxing entities met and negotiated agreements governing the sharing of future incremental property tax revenue resulting from new investment during the term of the Tax Increment Financing (TIF) area, in compliance with the Act.

-Finally, official meetings required by the Act, in addition to the public hearing (date), were scheduled, noticed, and conducted.
-Specifically, the Authority considered the Plan on (date), at a duly noticed meeting, and the Planning Commission reviewed the Plan on (date), and determined it to be consistent with the Town's 2030 Vision and Comprehensive Master Plan.
+Finally, official meetings required by the Act, including the public hearing held on May 20, 2025, were scheduled, noticed, and conducted, at which time Town Council also considered agreements regarding the sharing of incremental tax revenue.
+Finally, the Town's Planning Commission reviewed the Plan on December 12, 2024, and determined it to be consistent with the Town's 2030 Vision and Comprehensive Master Plan.